connectivecpp/chops-net-ip/test/README.md

 All of the unit tests run on one host, with the networking unit tests using `localhost` (or equivalent).

+### Shared Test

+The `shared_test` directory contains common test code used in unit tests and other testing applications.
 ## Distributed Test Applications

 Since the networking unit tests run on `localhost`, there is a different set of applications in `test` which allow distributed testing.
 Typically these would be run on an internal private network, although they can also be run through public networks where the firewall